For Experienced Entrepreneurs

 1. Your clients already describe your methodology.

-Ask the last three women you worked with what you do that no other expert does.
+Ask the last three clients you worked with what you do that no one else does.

 Their language will be more precise than yours.